 The dense, specialized dialect of the law can be a challenge to understand.
 But it’s important.
 Most people seeking help don’t have the specific education or background to understand some of the words used in their cases.
-Let a Everett personal injury lawyer unveil the jargon.
+Let an Everett auto accident lawyer unveil legal jargon.

 Sometimes legal jargon is unavoidable.
 Clients who wish to be involved in their own cases can help their cause my learning to understand terms used in the legal process.

 - An affidavit is a written declaration taken under oath.